parthbarca08/ECE_287_Final_Project/README.md

 Keyboard:
-	We obtained the keyboard module from Isaac Steiger, who subsequently obtained it from Funkheld on : http://www.alteraforum.com/forum/showthread.php?t=46549
+	We obtained the keyboard module from Isaac Steiger @steigeia, who subsequently obtained it from Funkheld on : http://www.alteraforum.com/forum/showthread.php?t=46549